vcync/modv.vcync.gl/docs/v3/documentation/media.md

 ## Using an image

-1. Add the image into the `image` folder
+1. Add an image into the `image` folder of a Project
-2. Add the `Texture 2D` module into a group
+2. Add the `Texture 2D` Module to a Group and click the Module in the Group to focus it
-3. In the property-inspector for the module select `image` in the `texture` property, which adds a new list underneath
+3. In the Module Inspector, set the `texture` property to `image` to show a dropdown of available images
-4. In the list, select the image you added into the `image` folder
+4. Select the image you added into the `image` folder